djhaskin987/degasolv/docs/command-reference.rst

 - ``-r REQ``, ``--requirement REQ``, ``:requirements ["REQ1", ...]``:
   **Required**.
 Resolve this requirement together with all other requirements given.
 May be specified one ore more times as a command line option, or once as a list of strings in a configuration file.
 See :ref:`Specifying a requirement` for more information.

+  The last requirement specified will be the first to be resolved.
+If the requirements are retrieved from the config file, they are resolved in order from first to last in the list.
+If requirements are specified both on the command line and in the configuration file, the requirements in the configuration file are ignored.

 - ``-R INDEX``, ``--repository INDEX``, ``:repositories ["INDEX1", ...]``:
   **Required**.
+Search the repository index given by INDEX for packages when resolving the given requirements.

+  When the index strategy is ``priority`` The last repository index specified will be the first to be consulted.
+If the repository indices are retrieved from the config file, they are consulted in order from first to last in the list.
+If indices are specified both on the command line and in the configuration file, the indices in the configuration file are ignored.

+- ``-s STRAT``, ``--resolve-strat STRAT``:

 CLI for ``query-repo``
 ----------------------